 Having worked with many start-ups and step-up companies over the last decade I’ve always been big on learning from the failures and celebrating the wins.
 We’ve made some huge wins this month that our volunteer executive committee should be proud of so I’m going to celebrate a few.

-We welcomed Traverse as a strategic partner.
-Traverse have been instrumental in getting the Association off the ground, building our website, securing PR and being all round good folks helping with our events and sponsoring our drinks.
+We welcome the generous support from local digital agency, Traverse as a partner of the NZVRARA.
+Traverse has been instrumental in getting the Association off the ground, building our website, securing PR and being all round good folks helping with our events and sponsoring our drinks.
 Thanks Traverse.
 We genuinely couldn’t have done this without you.

 We’ve had several opportunities for international partnerships that will help connect our members with VC’s, investors and incubators.
 A number of paid projects have come through the Association for members to work collaboratively and will help build capability.
 A jobs board is definitely needed.

-It’s incredible the support and interested we’ve had in such a short a time.
+It’s incredible the support and interest we’ve had in such a short a time.
 Clearly the timing couldn’t be more right for New Zealand to embrace this technology and take the lead globally.

 One of our key objectives is to provide resources, where viable and appropriate, to assist our member community to build capability, get exposure, expand offshore and reduce risk.
 This month we were able to assist NZVRARA members Wrestler attended VRonlot in Los Angeles.
 Ben Foreman, Wrestler Cofounder and Creative, will be sharing his learnings with us next week on what VR/AR companies need to embrace if they want to truly utilise the technology for its new storytelling capabilities.